Skip to Content

 Allegations of unauthorized letters, money laundering and salted ducks from the Chinese government

-Sun violated internal rules and state government protocols in order to benefit the Chinese government, according to court documents.
+Sun violated internal rules and state government protocols to benefit the Chinese government, according to court documents.

 Among Sun’s activities, prosecutors say, she acted as an undisclosed agent of the People’s Republic of China and the Chinese Communist Party, acting at their request and engaging in political activities to further the interests of the CCP.